Amitro123/LinkedIn-KnowledgeBase/README.md

 2. Add your `GEMINI_API_KEY`.
 3. Add your Google Service Account JSON file as `service_account.json` in the `backend/` folder.
 4. Update `GOOGLE_CREDENTIALS_PATH` in `.env` if named differently.
+5. Add `SPREADSHEET_ID` to your `.env` file (the ID of your Google Sheet).

 **Start the Server**:
+Ensure your virtual environment is activated, then run:
 ```bash
 uvicorn main:app --reload
 ```